 The goal here is to determine what processes need improvement and create an action plan to get there quickly.
 Perhaps your company is taking too long to deploy patches?
 Or the IT team is overworked and was unable to respond to the alerts your prevention technology highlighted?
 Is there a knowledge gap amongst your end-users?
 Maybe management’s prioritization efforts are not sufficiently risk-sensitive?

 Incident Response requires continuous improvement, and without debriefing on the breach, and discussing the lessons to be learned from it that improvement will be stunted.

 As you can see, without trained people, rigorous processes, and advanced (read expensive) cybersecurity prevention technology, incident response can be complicated, and even unmanageable for a small IT team.
-To avoid this scenario, engage IntelliGO for a funded Prevention Posture Assessment to see if our service is a good fit for your business.
-You can request a sample copy of the report here.
-Or, if you know you have been hacked, you can engage us directly for immediate incident response.
+Check out our Elite SMB IR Guide to see how you can improve.
+Or, if you know you have been hacked, you can engage us directly for immediate incident response, which we offer to MDR clients.
 We are competitively priced for small and medium-sized enterprises and have been in business since 2005.